Introduction

 a-b-c-d

-Here sample input is created using printf
+In the above example, the input data is created using the printf

 command to showcase stream editing.
 By default, sed

-processes input line by line.
-To determine a line, sed
+processes the input line by line.
+The newline character \n

 command replaces only the first occurrence of ,